 (By the way, did you know there was a native Khadi Boli speaker in B.R.
 Chopra’s epic, Mahabharata?—Gajendra Chauhan—the actor who played Yudhishthir.)

-The Kauravas conspired to burn Pandavas alive in a structure made of Lākh, known as Lākshagrih (the locals address it as Lākhagraha) when the Pandavas were in exile.
-This structure is still standing tall in Barnava in Baraut, Baghpat.
-(Baghpat happens to be my Nanihal).
+The Kauravas conspired to burn Pandavas alive in a structure made of Lākh (while they were in exile) known as Lākshagrih (the locals address it as Lākhagraha).
+This structure still stands tall in Barnava in Baraut, Baghpat.
+Lakshagrih now houses a Sanskrit Vidyapeeth/Mahavidyalaya.

 Link〉 खड़ी बोली शब्दकोश